janvanrijn/metalearning/2023ECMLPKDDworkshop.md

 ### Proceedings

-The organizers are planning to prepare formal proceedings.
+Accepted papers can dedide to opt-in to the formal workshop proceedings of ECML/PKDD 2023.
 The authors of accepted papers can decide whether they wish to have their full paper included or not.
 In the latter case, publication of short abstract would be possible.

 ### Important Dates